joaoreis16/IES_classes/lab1/README.md

 * ## What is a container?

 A container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
+It's a isolated environment.

 * ## What is a container image?